redhat-appstudio/application-service/docs/testing.md

 ## Controller Tests

-There are tests written for each controller (e.g. HASApplication) in the operator, using the `ginkgo` BDD testing library.
+There are tests written for each controller (e.g. Application) in the operator, using the `ginkgo` BDD testing library.
 To run these tests (along with any unit tests), just run

 ```
 make test